franz-josef-kaiser/filterama/readme.txt

 = 1.2 =

- * Updated custom Walker to align with defaults from WP Category Walker
+ * Updated custom Walker to align with defaults from WP Category Walker props @hughc

 = 1.1 =